-Australia's aid program in the North Pacific is focused on Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
-The Australian Government will provide an estimated $8.0 million in total Official Development Assistance (ODA) to the North Pacific in 2017-18.
-This will include an estimated $5.0 million in bilateral funding to the North Pacific.
+Australia's aid program in the North Pacific focusses on the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
+The Australian Government will provide an estimated $8.4 million in Official Development Assistance (ODA) to the North Pacific in 2019-20.
+This will include an estimated $5.0 million in bilateral funding.

-Australia's regional programs complement our bilateral programs across the Pacific.
-Our regional programs assist Palau including through, amongst other things: support for fisheries management via the Forum Fisheries Agency; support to prepare for and mitigate the impacts of severe climate, tidal and oceanographic events through the Climate and Oceans Support Program in the Pacific; and support for strengthening governance and accountability through the Pacific Islands Centre for Public Administration, the Pacific Financial Technical Assistance Centre and the Pacific Regional Audit Initiative.
+Australia's regional programs complement its bilateral programs across the Pacific.
+Our regional programs include those that assist Palau mitigate the impacts of severe climate, tidal and oceanographic events (through the Climate and Oceans Support Program in the Pacific), and strengthen governance and accountability (through the Pacific Islands Centre for Public Administration, the Pacific Financial Technical Assistance Centre and the Pacific Regional Audit Initiative).

 Australia’s bilateral aid investments in Palau support the following objectives:

-Australia is working to address issues of gender equality in Palau by funding priority initiatives under the Pacific Women Shaping Pacific Development Palau Country Plan 2015–18.
-This is part of the Australian Government’s Pacific Women Shaping Pacific Development regional program which commits $320 million over 10 years to improve the political, economic and social opportunities of Pacific women in 14 Pacific countries.
-The Palau country plan aims to foster the economic empowerment of women by increasing the participation of women in public life and decision making and reducing the incidence of gender based violence.
+Australia is working to address gender equality in Palau by funding priority activities under the Pacific Women Shaping Pacific Development Palau Country Plan.
+This is part of the Australian Government’s Pacific Women Shaping Pacific Development initiative that commits $320 million over 10 years to improve political, economic and social opportunities of Pacific women.
+The Palau country plan aims to foster the economic empowerment of women, increase the participation of women in public life and decision making, and reduce the incidence of gender based violence.